visulate/visulate-ora2pg/README.md

 Build the docker image or pull the latest version from [Docker Hub](https://hub.docker.com/r/visulate/visulate-ora2pg).

-Create a directory on your local host to hold the output from Ora2Pg:
+Create a directory on your host computer to hold the output from Ora2Pg:

 ```
 mkdir ora2pg-projects